sschoener/sschoener.github.io/_posts/2019-04-26-unity-job-zoo.md

         public void Execute(int i) {
-            // Without the attribute above, we would get a runtime error from the safety checks Data[0] = 0;
+            // Without the attribute above, we would get a runtime error from the safety checks
+            // because we are writing to an index that is not the one we are currently processing Data[0] = 0;
         }
     }